Backup and restore

 1.3.
 Restoring MicroShift data backups manually

-You can restore MicroShift data from a backup manually.
+To restore Red Hat build of MicroShift data after an update or data loss, you can run microshift restore with the full path to the backup.
 Backups can be restored after updates, or after other system events that remove or damage required data.
-Automated backups are in the /var/lib/microshift-backups directory by default.
-You can use this directory for manually backing up and restoring data by specifying it in each command.
 When you restore a backup, you must use the entire file path.

 Note